dydxprotocol/solo/docs/websocket.md

 #### Initial Response

 The initial response will contain the entire state of the active orderbook.
-The `contents` field will be of the same form as `GET /v1/orderbook/:market`(https://docs.dydx.exchange/#/api?id=get-v1orderbookmarket):
+The `contents` field will be of the same form as [`GET /v1/orderbook/:market`](https://docs.dydx.exchange/#/api?id=get-v1orderbookmarket):

 ```json
 {